prateek147/prateek147.github.io/source/_posts/2013-08-20-ios-application-security-part-10-ios-filesystem-and-forensics.markdown

 <img src="/images/posts/ios10/3.png" width="1439" height="321" alt="3">

-<p>Please note that from IOS 4 or later, every app resides in an environment called Sandbox.
+<p>Please note that from iOS 4 or later, every app resides in an environment called Sandbox.
 The main purpose of this is to ensure that the app is not allowed to access any data outside of its own sandbox.
 This ensures better security.
 It is however possible to access certain portions of the user data from within an application using proper permissions.
 This includes permission to fetch the user's Contacts, photos etc. However, there has been certain debate about this as well.
-For e.g from IOS 6, an app can get access to a user's contacts after taking proper permission from the user.
+For e.g from iOS 6, an app can get access to a user's contacts after taking proper permission from the user.
 Prior to this, an app could access a user's contacts without taking any permission from the user and it caused quite a <a href="http://arstechnica.com/gadgets/2012/02/path-addresses-privacy-controversy-but-social-apps-remain-a-risk-to-users/">controversy</a> for the Path app.</p>

 <p>It is also possible to access many other things outside of an app's sandbox using Entitlements.
 You can read the complete documentation <a href="http://developer.apple.com/library/ios/#documentation/Miscellaneous/Reference/EntitlementKeyReference/Chapters/EnablingAppSandbox.html">here</a>.
 For e.g, to access read write permissions to the calendar of a user, the entitlements key <i>com.apple.security.personal-information.calendars</i> has to be marked as YES in the <i>.entitlements</i> file.</p>